Pufferfish Privacy: An Information-Theoretic Study: Additional Applications

 \begin{remark}[Computational complexity of Algorithm~\ref{alg:d large MI DP}] For $d=1$, Algorithm~\ref{alg:d large MI DP} boils down to computing the median of the means obtained from $m$ rounds.
 In the multivariate case, our algorithm requires evaluating the geometric median, which is a computationally hard problem.
 Nevertheless, there are near-linear time algorithms for approximate geometric median computation, i.e., with complexity $O\big(dm (\log(1/\alpha))^3 \big)$ where $\alpha >0$ is the approximation parameter\cite{cohen2016geometric}.\footnote{Another approach for computing a multivariate median is the smallest-ball median method, but it is computationally intractable~\cite{hsu2016lossMedianSmallestBall}.} To reduce the computational burden, one may consider coordinate-wise median, whose complexity is $O\big(dm\log(m)\big)$; the linear dependence on $d$ can further be alleviated by parallelization.
 However, the sample complexity needed to to achieve the same level of accuracy $\alpha$ using the coordinate-wise median worsens to $n_0 = O\big( \log(d/ \beta)\big(d\alpha^{-2}+d\alpha^{-1}\epsilon^{-1/2}\big) \big)$. \end{remark}

-\begin{remark}[Comparison to $\epsilon$-DP algorithms] The sample complexity of $\epsilon$-DP mean estimation was evaluated in \cite{kamath2020private}, under the assumption that $\|\mu\| \leq R$ for some known $R$ and that the $k\geq 2$ moment of $X\sim P_X$ is bounded.
+{ \begin{remark}[Sample complexity of $\epsilon$-DP algorithms] The sample complexity of $\epsilon$-differentially private mean estimation was evaluated in \cite{kamath2020private}, under the assumption that $\|\mu\| \leq R$, for some known $R$, and that the $k\geq 2$ moment of $X\sim P_X$ is bounded.
 Their result reads as

 The achieving algorithm first truncates the data into a bounded region so as to limit the amount of injected noise needed for privacy, and then performs mean estimation in a differentially private manner.
-To find the truncation range they use an iterative procedure which depends on the prior $R$.
-However, this approach becomes computationally infeasible when dimension is large.
-Our algorithm has strictly better sample complexity when $d>1$.
-This improvement comes from integrating the prior knowledge on the data distributions (namely, the second moment bound in this case) into the derivation of the mechanism's noise level.
-This is possible under the $\epsilon$-MI PP framework but not under classic DP. \end{remark}
+To find the truncation range they use an iterative procedure which depends on the known $R$.
+This approach, however, becomes computationally infeasible when dimension is large.
+While the $\epsilon$-DP sample complexity bound above grows like $1/\epsilon$, the one corresponding to $\epsilon$-MI DP is on the order of $1/\sqrt{\epsilon}$ (see \cref{Prop:High dimensional mean estimation accuracy guarantees}).
+Nevertheless, it is important to note that the privacy guarantees provided by these approaches are different, with $\epsilon$-DP being strictly stronger.